Yeamy/RESTlite/README-EN.md

 - Embedded Tomcat supports replacing annotation configuration with outside properties file;

 ## How to use
+note:
-note: *no more explain about RESTful below, RESTlite not following JAX-RS, for example Param from Url Path is the same with Param from Url Query.*
+*no more explain about RESTful below.*
+*RESTlite not following JAX-RS, for example Param from Url Path is the same with Param from Url Query.*
+*Code from other modules will be pre compiled before compilation, causing APT annotations to become invalid*
 ### 1.Configuration
 ```java
 package example;